ndevver/gridpaper/README.md

 Added grid background color, and page background color.
 Added URL bookmarking of grid parameters.

-TODO: Add transparency style dual color grid with filled squares.
+Added transparency style dual color grid with filled squares.
 This shouldn't be very hard to accomplish by just adding another route that checks for 4 arguments on a grid line instead of 3.

+TODO: Optimize drawing loops.
+TODO: Rewrite readme.
+TODO: Add some links with useful grids already set up.